Why Cooking From Scratch Is Better For Your Kids’ Nutrition April 10, 2019

-With the summer holidays drawing to a close, and the beginning of a new school year about to start, it’s the perfect time to start thinking about what your kids are eating.
-To keep up with the rate at which they’re growing, it is important to think about the nutritional requirements your kids need.
+To keep up with the rate at which your kids are growing, it is important to think about the nutritional requirements they need.
 The food they eat is responsible for – and can have a huge impact on – their concentration levels, so being fuelled by the best foods can improve their performance in the classroom and general happiness and well-being outside of it!

 Chef Andre on Kids’ Nutrition

-When we spoke to our in-house family chef Andre about the importance of kids’ nutrition, he said:
+When we spoke to our head chef Andre about the importance of kids’ nutrition, he said:

 “What kids eat at home is really important.
 They replicate their eating and cooking habits from their parents.
 If kids grow up with their parents cooking fresh food which, we hope in later life that they’ll replicate these habits.”